Abhirajraushan/Adaptive_Cyber_Defense/README.md

 Start the application:
 python app.py

-## 4. Modules Description
+📦 Module Descriptions
-Each module in the project has a specific function:
+Each module in this project performs a critical role in ensuring adaptive cybersecurity:
+1. Anomaly Detection:
-Anomaly Detection: Uses an LSTM neural network to detect unusual network activity.
+* Implements LSTM (Long Short-Term Memory) networks to identify unusual network activity.
+* Capable of real-time processing to detect deviations from typical behavior.

+2.Phishing Detection:
-Phishing Detection: Uses Random Forest to classify potential phishing or malware threats.
+* Employs a Random Forest classifier to detect phishing and malware attacks.
+* Processes and analyzes synthetic phishing/malware datasets for high accuracy.

+3. Adaptive Authentication:
-Adaptive Authentication: Verifies users based on typing speed or other behavioral patterns.
+* Verifies users dynamically based on behavioral patterns like typing speed, mouse movements, etc.
+* Ensures minimal disruption to genuine users while enhancing security for anomalies.

+4. Threat Intelligence Dashboard:
-Dashboard: Displays real-time threat intelligence data for security teams to respond promptly.
+* Displays real-time data on detected threats and anomalies.
+* Provides actionable insights for security teams to mitigate risks promptly.

 ##5.
 Flowcharts